 3. Process Enhancement and Modelling

-Improving processes is another critical focus area for business analysts job description.
+Improving processes is another critical focus area for business analysts.
 They map out current business processes using flowcharts or diagrams to visualize how tasks are performed.
 This activity identifies inefficiencies, bottlenecks, or redundancies, which form a key part of the duties of business analysts in streamlining workflows.

 For example, a business analyst might discover that a company’s order processing system involves too many manual steps, leading to delays and errors.